James Starley

 James Starley (21 April 1830 – 17 June 1881) was an English inventor and father of the bicycle industry.
 He was one of the most innovative and successful builders of bicycles and tricycles.
-His inventions include the differential gear and the perfection of the bicycle chain drive.
+His inventions include the differential gear, the perfection of the bicycle chain drive, and the penny-farthing.

 Childhood

 Starley was born in 1830 at Albourne, West Sussex, the son of Daniel Starley, a farmer.
 He began working on the farm at nine, showing early talent as an inventor by making a rat trap from an umbrella rip and a branch of a willow tree.
 He ran away from home as a teenager and went to Lewisham, in south London.
 There he worked as an under-gardener, in his spare time mending watches and creating devices such as a mechanism to allow a duck to get through a hole in a fence, closing a door behind it if a rat tried to follow.